Simultaneous triangularization over max-algebras: Main Results

 \subsection{The characteristic polynomial of a pair and its linear factorization}

-This is the final secction of this paper.
-We define the notion of characteristic polynomial of a pair of matrices in terms of the tropical determinant and investigate when it can be factored into linear terms.
+In this section, we define the notion of characteristic polynomial of a pair of matrices in terms of the tropical determinant and investigate when it can be factored into linear terms.
 This has an interesting connection with simultaneous triangularization.
-The first definition in this section is that of the tropical determinant of a matrix.
+Notice that in the one variable case, the roots of the characteristic polynomial of a max-algebraic matrix $A$, are given by the intersection points of the curves (lines in case of max-plus algebra) corresponding to each monomial term in the polynomial $\text{tdet}(I \oplus zA)$.
+In that case, the largest root is the principal eigenvalue of $A$.
+This takes us to the following definitions when there are atleast two matrices.
+We shall make use of the following definitions, stated in order of preference.
+The first one is that of the tropical determinant.

 \begin{definition} Let $A=(a_{ij})\in M_n(\mathbb{R}_+)$.
 The \textit{tropical determinant} of $A$ is defined to be $\text{tdet}(A) = \displaystyle \bigoplus_{\sigma\in S_n} \displaystyle \prod_{i=1}^{n} a_{i \sigma(i)} = \max_{\sigma\in S_n}\ \displaystyle \prod_{i=1}^{n} a_{i \sigma(i)}$. \end{definition}